saltyorg/docs/docs/saltbox/backup/migrate.md

 4. If you are not using Cloudflare:

-   - Point your new domain's [DNS](../prerequisites/prerequisites/#domain) to the new server.
+   - Point your domain's [DNS](../saltbox/prerequisites/prerequisites.md#domain) to the new server.

 5. Replace the domain name in app specific config files: